 If you're not an established author, Betsy Lerner will take you through her extensive experiences as an editor.
 The Forrest for the Trees inspires writers by showing them how to get over their fear of the unknown.
 A guide that is more about facing self-doubt and inner sloth that resides in every person's own mind.

-3. Story Engineering: Mastering the 6 Core Competencies of Successful Writing By Larry Brooks
+3. Story Engineering By Larry Brooks

 A technical eye is given to the writing process by author Larry Books.
 He argues that an improperly planned story won't be as effective as you would like it to be.
 To fix this he shows you six core elements of storytelling: theme, character, concept, story structure, voice and scene construction.